Dho

-Dho Tarap is a village in located in the Dolpo Buddha Rural Municipality of Dolpa District of Karnali Province (previously Karnali Zone of Mid-Western Development Regionl) of north-western Nepal.
+Dho Tarap is a village in located in the Dolpo Buddha Rural Municipality of Dolpa District of Karnali Province (previously Karnali Zone of Mid-Western Development Regional) of north-western Nepal.
 At the time of the 2011 Nepal census, it had a population of 923 people living in 205 individual households.

 Dho Village (Ward-1, Dolpo Buddha RM) and its neighbor villages Lang (Ward-2, Dolpo Buddha RM) and Tokyou (Ward-3, Dolpo Buddha RM) are collectively known as Dho-Tarap.